 Cycle diagram with directional arrows: Exit Ticket Feedback Loop in Formative Assessment

-Mindmap showing five effective exit ticket activity ideas for teachers: One-Minute Summary, 3-2-1 Reflection, Illustrate It, Agree or Disagree, and Apply to Life, centered around a lightbulb representing new ideas.
+Mindmap showing five effective exit ticket activity ideas for teachers: One-Minute Summary, 3-2-1 Reflection, Illustrate It, Agree or Disagree, and Apply to Life, centred around a lightbulb representing new ideas.

 Exit Ticket Ideas